Shadow Hearts: Covenant: Gameplay

-The Judgement Ring is used with every battle action, from standard attacks and special abilities to item use.
-Some status ailments impact how the Judgement Rings behave.
-An individual character's Judgement Ring moves at a different speed, and can be customized; options include adjusting hit zone numbers, increasing hit area size, increasing damage while decreasing hit area size, and activating an auto-battle option at the cost of attack power.
+The Judgment Ring is used with every battle action, from standard attacks and special abilities to item use.
+Some status ailments impact how the Judgment Rings behave.
+An individual character's Judgment Ring moves at a different speed, and can be customized; options include adjusting hit zone numbers, increasing hit area size, increasing damage while decreasing hit area size, and activating an auto-battle option at the cost of attack power.
 Characters, including some enemy types, can use combos with two or more characters.
-Combos require successful use of the Judgement Ring, in addition to a button trigger to continue and complete the combo.
+Combos require successful use of the Judgment Ring, in addition to a button trigger to continue and complete the combo.
 If the button input fails, or a non-compatible ability is used, the combo is broken and all remaining characters lose their turn actions.
 Each successful hit in a combo increases damage for the next character's action.
 Using four characters in a successful combo triggers a fifth special magical attack.

 A key ability for both Yuri and late-game playable character Kurando Inugami is Fusion, the ability to transform into a monstrous creature with access to unique abilities.
 Character attributes are also changed depending on the Fusion type.
 New fusions for Yuri are unlocked in the Graveyard, a realm within his soul accessed either at save points or on the world map.
 Charging gravestones with Soul energy gathered from defeated enemies unlocks new Fusions within a specific group.
 Activating a Fusion costs a set amount of SP, with additional SP reduced each turn by an amount dictated by the Fusion form's power.